cedx/ngx-cookies/README.md

     return [new NgModule({
       bootstrap: [AppComponent],
       declarations: [AppComponent],
-      imports: [BrowserModule, CookieModule]
+      imports: [BrowserModule, NgxCookies]
     })];
   }
 }
 ```

-> The `CookieModule` provider is intended for the application root module.
+> The `NgxCookies` provider is intended for the application root module.

 Then, it will be available in the constructor of the component classes: